-And while it may have been an embarrassment, especially to France, the recent downgrade of nine European countries by credit ratings agency Standard & Poor's has been met with a shrug in financial markets.
+And while it may have been an embarrassment, especially to France, a sweeping downgrade of nine European countries last week by Standard & Poor's, the credit rating agency, has been met with a shrug in financial markets.

 All this is in stark contrast to the final weeks of last year, when countries such as Italy, Spain, Portugal and Greece watched helplessly as the costs of managing their debt spiraled ever higher, and governments fell in Athens and Rome.

 High hurdles remain: Greece must still cut a deal with its private creditors, to say nothing of the long-term problems — massive debt, uncompetitive economies and the prospect of years of cutbcaks in public spending.

 But for the moment, the continent is exhaling.

 Portuguese Finance Minister Vitor Gaspar, after his country successfully sold €2.5 billion of its national debt on Thursday, ventured that it was "a sign that we may be coming to a turning point."

 Among other good news this week in the European debt crisis:

 — Despite having an AA+ credit rating now, France easily sold €9.5 billion, or about $12.2 billion, in bonds at interest rates lower than at previous auctions when its rating was AAA.
 The sale eased fears that S&P's downgrade of France would hurt the finances of the continent's No. 2 economy.
 France sold four-year bonds at 1.89 percent, down from 2.32 percent in November, and 10-year, inflation-linked bonds at 1.07 percent, also down from 2.32 percent.